Optimizing pandas.read_fwf for 1GB NACHA Files: Production-Grade Ingestion for ACH Reconciliation

 python

-from typing import Dict, List, Tuple, Generator
+from typing import Dict, List, Tuple, Iterator

 import pandas as pd